dcscraig/GoggleClips/README.md

 ![Image of clips attached to goggles](https://github.com/dcscraig/GoggleClips/blob/master/final_assembly.png)

-## Ordering

-Any healthcare professional in Scotland can order clips here -> https://forms.gle/yvxxf9eWfUMuvDma9 Production is limited to 300 a day and a contribution for postage and material costs would be greatly appreciated.
-It is my intention that any contributions will be donated to my local schools.
-Preferably if you have access to a 3d printer the stl file is included in this repo.

 ## Attaching Clips

 This video shows the basic idea (https://youtu.be/92u9Z6GJIE8).
 WARNING it is very boring.